difficulToName/MIT-6.824/README.md

 ### 11.06 Lab 1 finish!
 The implementation before yesterday was legal in some degree.
-However that method can not handle some scenario like "worker died" or "worker failed to map or reduce" so we have to design a function and add a feature to let coordinator supervise the status of worker.
+However, that method can not handle some scenario like "worker died" or "worker failed to map or reduce" so we have to design a function and add a feature to let coordinator supervise the status of worker.

 For coordinator, coordinator records a task's status, whether it was mapped or reduced, mapping or reducing.
 Whenever a worker picks up a task.
 Coordinator starts a goroutine then count 10 seconds to check if worker changes the status of current task.
 If the status of current task is still doing(like mapping or reducing), that means worker died or sth went wrong.
 So goroutine would manipulate that state to origin state(to be mapped or to be reduced).

-Next let's talk about worker, how does a worker report "I have finish my current job" to coordinator?
+Next let's talk about worker, how does a worker report "I have finished my current job" to coordinator?
 The answer is through go/rpc.
-After the job gets done, the worker call the corresponding function provided by coordinator, then coordinator would change that tasks state.
+After the job gets done, the worker call the corresponding function provided by coordinator, then coordinator would change that tasks status.
 So even goroutine checks the status of that task, goroutine wouldn't manipulate that task's status to (To be done).

+### 11.10 Read paper and hints.
+Lab 2A
+For a server, it could only be at 3 status: follower, candidate or leader.
+When init a raft consensus, all server are be "follower"
+, they all have a timer to check last time it receives a rpc from leader, when that expires, it would increment its term and motivates other servers to vote for him.
+(The condition to convert from follower to leader is still unknown.)
+Suppose this server becomes leader.
+It should send signal periodically to inform its follower: "I am still alive and none of u dare to rebel!"
+The method and detail can be found in hints and papers.